Thu 19 Jun 2025

-Share the home phototherapy delivery experience of Leicester Neonatal Home Care Team
+Home phototherapy delivery experiences of the Leicester Neonatal Home Care Team

-Created for Neonatal Outreach Teams, the core audience of community nurses will be joined by doctors, senior nurses, matrons and midwives.
-Whether your service is ANNP-led or doctor-led, this change management forum will showcase practical examples with transferable guidelines, enabling all Neonatal Outreach Teams to identify your best practice approach to winning over hearts and minds, and providing a safe, cost effective and family-friendly service.
+This face-to-face conference was created for Neonatal Outreach Teams.
+The core audience of community nurses were joined by doctors, senior nurses, matrons and midwives.
+Whether your service is ANNP-led or doctor-led, this change management forum showcased practical examples with transferable guidelines, enabling all Neonatal Outreach Teams to identify best practice approaches to winning over hearts and minds, providing a safe, cost effective and family-friendly service.

 How to Set up your Neonatal Home Phototherapy Service

-This step-by-step guide will showcase the home phototherapy delivery experience of Leicester Neonatal Home Care Team as well as how it is being been rolled out in Kettering and Northampton.
-The realities of being operational will be revealed, to not only inspire you, but also enable you to envision how your service can introduce hospital-at-home care with a family-centred approach, that keeps mums with their babies in the comfort of their own home.
+This step-by-step guide showcased the home phototherapy delivery experience of the Leicester Neonatal Home Care Team, as well as how it is being been rolled out in Kettering and Northampton.
+The realities of being operational were revealed, to not only inspire, but to enable the participants to envision how their services can introduce hospital-at-home care with a family-centred approach, that keeps mums with their babies in the comfort of their own home.

 The right baby in the right place, cared for by the right people